 - Oxford Brookes University, GDL.

 - University of Oxford, MPhysPhil (Physics and Philosophy).

 - Kennedy Scholarship.

 - Hardwicke Entrance Award.

 - The Honourable Society of Lincoln’s Inn.

 - Defence Extradition Lawyers’ Forum.

-Mark recently appeared in care proceedings where the local authority applied to take a baby into care at birth and for Special Guardianship Orders where the Father was remanded in custody, and where a teenager was sectioned under the Mental Health Act to ensure appropriate assessment for learning difficulties.
+Mark recently appeared in care proceedings where the court exceptionally considered wardship as an alternative to an interim care order, and High Court proceedings where a teenager was sectioned under the Mental Health Act to ensure appropriate assessment for learning difficulties.